Afissard/Wick-s-End/gdd/game design document.md

 ### Introduction

-In this game you must reach the end of the level with the best score possible.
-Theses score are then publish to a server hosting leader board.
+You are a little candle, alone in the darkness of a mysterious dungeon.
+You must keep the light on but also enough wax in order to survive.
+Your goal is to lit all the lamp of the level in order access the next one.

 ### Background